dvs-frbg/nfdi4plants.github.io/src/content/news/2024-12-05-dataplant-supports-position-paper.md

+---
+date: 2024-12-05
+title: Publication of the "Status Quo and Future of NFDI - A Perspective of the Subject Consortia" position paper
+description: The members of the Taskforce Governance and Sustainability and the editorial team have finalized the joint position paper ...
+highlight: true
+---
 The members of the Taskforce Governance and Sustainability and the editorial team have finalized the joint position paper ["Status Quo and Future of NFDI - A Perspective of the Subject Consortia,"](https://doi.org/10.5281/zenodo.14277471) which has been approved by a clear majority of the consortia.
 DataPLANT was heavily involved in the central editorial team.